 - Complete EPID902 Advanced Topics in Public Health Sciences Research and three additional half courses.
 The supervisor will advise the student on what coursework will best prepare them for their particular thesis area.
-Students specializing in epidemiology must complete EPID901 Advanced Epidemiology (full course across two semesters) and EPID823 Advanced Biostatistics. - Complete the comprehensive examination. - Write and present a research outline. - Write and successfully present a research proposal. - Complete the Course on Research Ethics (CORE) online tutorial. - Write and successfully defend their doctoral dissertation.
+Students specializing in epidemiology must complete EPID901 Advanced Epidemiology (full course across two semesters) and EPID823 Advanced Biostatistics.
+Students specializing in biostatistics must complete EPID822 Applied Regression Analysis. - Complete the comprehensive examination. - Write and present a research outline. - Write and successfully present a research proposal. - Complete the Course on Research Ethics (CORE) online tutorial. - Write and successfully defend their doctoral dissertation.